AbraDabbydoo/tax-optimization/ROADMAP.md

 - [x] Research and document income tax brackets for all 50 states + DC
 - [x] Add filing status variations for each state
 - [ ] Document standard deductions by state and filing status (No. The data files include standardDeduction, but the calculator doesn’t subtract it anywhere.
 Income tax is computed on adjustedIncome without applying a state filing-status standard deduction.
 Want me to wire it in next?)
-- [ ] Research and add personal exemptions by state
+- [x] Research and add personal exemptions by state (Illinois completed - see Missing Tax Status Inputs section for blind exemption notes)
 - [x] Document property tax rates and assessment methods by state
 - [x] Research sales tax rates (state and average local) for all states
 - [x] Add special tax treatments (retirement, investment income, etc.)